Preparing Students for Success in College and Beyond

 Houman earned his master's degree in English literature from the University of Tehran in 2012.
 He started his PhD studies at the University of Waterloo in 2013, and studied the history and theory of rhetoric.
 In 2017, he was honoured to receive the University of Waterloo’s award for exceptional teaching by a graduate student.
 Upon completing his doctoral dissertation, Houman moved to Vancouver to put his education and teaching experience to use in the beautiful British Columbia.
 Houman specializes in quickly assessing students' strengths and providing specific guidance to them through the university planning and advising programs at Five Summers.
 Under his caring and detailed guidance, students have achieved excellence in their academics and been better prepared for university.

 Born in Russia to Indian parents Randip has lived, studied and worked in India, Canada, and the United States.
 He studied the History of Art and Middle Eastern Studies at the universities of Toronto and Victoria.
 His interest in Islamic art and architecture coupled with his passion for Urdu and Persian literature led him to a doctoral program at the University of California, Berkeley.
 He has experience applying to and successfully being accepted into several top-ranked universities in Canada and the United States.
-He currently teaches Asian art to post-secondary students and is preparing to start the Bachelor of Education program at the University of British Columbia in the fall.
+In 2022/2023, he has been accepted to UBC, University of Toronto, the University of Washington and Brown University.
+He will be studying the M.Ed. in Higher Education program at UBC, and the M.T. program (teacher certification) at OISE/Toronto.
+He currently teaches Asian art to post-secondary students.
 In his spare time, Randip enjoys cooking and miniature painting.
-He also hopes to be fully proficient in French by the end of the year."
+He also hopes to be fully proficient in French by the end of the year.